Im5tu/im5tu.github.io/content/learn/cloud-patterns/bulkhead/index.md

 {{<image "example-policy.png" "Example Bulkhead Workflow">}}

-Consider a typical web application that relies on multiple services, such as product and rating services.
+Consider a typical web application that relies on multiple backend services, such as product and rating services.
 If the rating service experiences a heavy load and becomes unresponsive, all the requests to the product service that depend on the rating service could be blocked, resulting in a cascading failure.
 Utilizing the bulkhead pattern can prevent this scenario.
 The application can be designed so that even if the rating service becomes unresponsive, the product service can continue to function by using a default or cached rating.

 {{<image "webapp-flow.png" "Example of a web app flow">}}